mdklatt/serial-python/doc/tutorial.md

         reader.filter(blacklist)

-## Extending Core Classes ##
+# Custom Data Formats #

+The intent of the `serial.core` library is to provide a framework for dealing with a wide variety of data formats.
+The data field definitions are precribed by the the format, but filters can be used to build any convenient data model on top of that format.
+Philosophically, reading and writing should be inverse operations.
+A Reader and Writer should operate on the same data model such that the input from a Reader could be passed to a Writer to recreate the input file.
-All the field definitions and filters for a specific format can be encapsulated in a class that inherits from the appropriate Reader or Writer, and these classes can be bundled into a module for that format.

-Readers and Writers have two categories of filters, class filters and user filters.
-Class filters are used in the implementation of a class, while user filters are optionally applied by client code.
+All the field definitions and filters for a specific format can be encapsulated in classes that inherit from the appropriate Reader or Writer, and these classes can be bundled into a module for that format.
+There are two categories of filters, class filters and user filters.
+Class filters are part of the data model, while user filters are optionally applied by client code.
 Readers apply class filters before any user filters, and Writers apply them after any user filters.
-Class filters are not affected by the `filter()` method; instead, access them directly using the `_class_filters` object attribute (a `list`).
+Class filters are not affected by the `filter()` method; instead, access them directly using the `_class_filters` attribute.

-    """ Module for reading and writing the sample data format. """
+    """ Module for reading and writing the sample data format.

+    """
     from serial.core import DelimitedReader
     from serial.core import DelimitedWriter
     from serial.core import ArrayType